lockelee1015/node-sql-helper/README.md

 #node-sql-helper

-this is a sql builder engined by es6 template string
+A sql builder engined by es6 template string.

 ###how to install